Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

-To train the agent efficiently in word suggestion usage, we developed a custom suggestion system capable of generating word suggestions, optionally including an auto-correction feature.
-Existing open-source systems are either too slow (e.g., GPT-based language models~\cite{radford2019language}) to support the high-volume data collection required during training, or require substantial setup before use (e.g., Presage).
-Our suggestion system first identifies all words matching the current prefix and ranks them using a weighted score combining word length and frequency, based on the first 5,000 words from Wiktionary:Frequency lists 2006~\footnote{\url{https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000}}.
-By default, suggestions are generated using a weighted combination following a method similar to~\cite{quinn2016cost}.
-To improve realism, we adjust the weights to achieve a comparable suggestion accuracy based on observations of commercial mobile suggestion systems~\cite{lehmann2023typing, 2025suggestion}.
-When a typing error is detected, the system applies fuzzy matching using Levenshtein distance~\cite{lcvenshtcin1966binary} to include close alternatives.
-Since word suggestions are typically used together with auto-correction, we also incorporate auto-correction into the model and suggestion system.
-Auto-correction is simulated such that if the agent stops typing and the typed word is within an edit distance of less than two from the target word, the error is corrected automatically with 80\% accuracy, reflecting realistic performance~\cite{shi2024crtypist}.
-To validate the system, we extracted all words appearing at least three times in the WS-Gaze dataset~\cite{2025suggestion}, yielding approximately 1,080 distinct English words.
-Our suggestion system correctly provides suggestions for 65\% of these words (\textit{Accuracy}\footnote{Here, accuracy refers to the likelihood that a correct suggestion is provided before a word is completed.
-Commercial system accuracy varies widely, e.g., 45\%–80\%, depending on source and context.}), with suggestions appearing on average after 54\% of the word length, similar to commercial systems~\cite{2025suggestion}.
-The system is fast and highly tunable, allowing adjustments to accuracy, suggestion appearance rates, and patterns.
+To efficiently train the agent in suggestion use, we developed a custom suggestion system that can generate word suggestions and optionally simulate auto-correction.
+Existing open-source systems are either too slow (e.g., GPT-based language models~\cite{radford2019language}) for large-scale training or require substantial setup (e.g., Presage).
+Our system identifies words matching the current prefix and ranks them using a weighted score based on word length and frequency, derived from the first 5,000 entries of the Wiktionary:Frequency list\footnote{\url{https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/PG/2006/04/1-10000}}.
+By default, suggestions follow a weighted ranking similar to~\cite{quinn2016cost}, with adjusted weights to achieve accuracy comparable to commercial mobile keyboards~\cite{lehmann2023typing, 2025suggestion}.
+Because suggestions often operate alongside auto-correction, we also simulate this feature: if the agent stops typing and the word is within an edit distance below two from the target, the error is corrected automatically with 80\% accuracy~\cite{shi2024crtypist}.
+To validate the system, we extracted all words appearing at least three times in the WS-Gaze dataset~\cite{2025suggestion}, yielding about 1,080 distinct English words.
+The system provides correct suggestions for 65\% of these words (\textit{Accuracy}\footnote{Here, accuracy refers to the probability that a correct suggestion appears before a word is completed.
+Commercial systems typically range from 45\%–80\%, depending on context.}), with suggestions appearing after about 54\% of the word length, similar to commercial systems~\cite{2025suggestion}.
+The system is fast and highly tunable, allowing adjustments to suggestion accuracy, appearance timing, and other parameters.